StarKRE22/Atomic/Docs/Elements/Time/Cooldown.md

 # 🧩 Cooldown

 Concrete implementation of the **cooldown** that tracks the remaining time, provides normalized progress, and raises events when its state changes.

-> [!TIP]
-> Useful for game mechanics such as ability cooldowns, weapon reloads, or timed delays.
+Useful for game mechanics such as ability cooldowns, weapon reloads, or timed delays.

 ---